xqwen/fastenloc/tutorial/input.md

 2. **Probabilistic Fine-mapping Input**: probabilistic association information from multi-SNP fine-mapping analyses of both traits (supported fine-mapping software includes SuSiE and DAP-G).

-TThe probabilistic fine-mapping input is preferred, as it generally provides more accurate results for colocalization analysis, even though the computational cost for obtaining the single-SNP summary statistics input is lower.
+The probabilistic fine-mapping input is preferred, as it generally provides more accurate results for colocalization analysis, even though the computational cost for obtaining the single-SNP summary statistics input is lower.

 All input files can be either compressed (by gzip) or uncompressed, fastENLOC can detect the format automatically.